Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Literature about Geometric Algebra

 Recommended introductory books from a personal view are:
 - Dorst: Geometric Algebra for Computer Science, 1st revised ed.
 Includes CGA.
+Including and using GAViewer and Gaigen2.
 - Hildenbrand: Foundations fo Geometric Algebra Computing.
-Including CGA and Gaalop description.
+Including CGA and using Gaalop.
 Basic GA knowledge is preferrable.

 There are a lot of free pdf articles available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.